kn5225/handcast/README.md

 An extensible embedded input pipeline that translates physical distance metrics into real-time system-wide macros and native application controls using hardware-in-the-loop processing.

+> **Development Sprint:** July 10, 2026 (completed in a single 8-hour session)

+---

+## The 8-hour sprint challenge

+HandCast was designed, wired, programmed, and deployed in a single, continuous hack sprint on **July 10, 2026**.
+The goal was to evaluate how rapidly a fully integrated, low-latency physical-to-digital pipeline could be built from scratch.

+By executing the firmware, Python serialization logic, and Windows OS macro drivers as parallel subsystems, the entire ecosystem went from wires on a desk and basic pre-written Python games on a laptop to an optimized, functional interface before the day ended.

+---

 ## What it does

 HandCast reads continuous distance data from an ultrasonic sensor and processes it into a stable telemetry stream.
 The architecture supports two independent operational modes: